Lokavec, Ajdovščina: Mass grave

 Lokavec is the site of a mass grave from the period immediately after the Second World War.
 The Lokavec Mass Grave (Grobišče Lokavec) is located in a field 600 m west of the settlement.
 It contains the remains of five to seven Slovenian civilians murdered around 20 June 1945.

 Postwar

-Lokavec annexed the formerly independent settlement of Dolnji Lokavec in 1952.
+Lokavec annexed the formerly independent settlements of Dolnji Lokavec and Slokarji in 1952.

 Churches

 There are three churches in the village: the parish church, belonging to the Koper Diocese and dedicated to Saint Lawrence, a second church dedicated to Saint Urban, and a church dedicated to St. Mary of the Assumption.

 Notable people

 Notable people that were born or lived in Lokavec include: